 And yet the cat rotates 180°.

-This is the falling cat problem.
-It was first documented quantitatively by Étienne-Jules Marey in 1894 using chronophotography — among the first high-speed photography of any biological motion — and it has occupied physicists, mathematicians, neuroscientists, and roboticists ever since.
+This is the falling cat problem. Étienne-Jules Marey’s 1894 chronophotographs made it a famous mechanical puzzle, and it has occupied physicists, mathematicians, neuroscientists, and roboticists ever since.

 The problem is not exotic.
 Every cat owner has seen it.
 What requires explanation is why our intuitions about angular momentum fail here, and what replaces them.